 Grant Revenue - RWA coordinates grant applications among program participants and then administers these grant awards.
 Typically, the program participants incur the expenses and make payments to vendors and request reimbursement for these expenses from RWA.
-During fiscal year 2022, the Prop 84 and Prop 1 grant also funded Water Efficiency Program (WEP) incurred expenses.
 RWA has administrative grant responsibilities and submits the grant reimbursement requests to the grantor.
 The grant reimbursements are recorded in the financial statements as grants revenue and grants receivable.
 The amounts payable to the program participants and the related expenses are presented in the financial statements as grant awards and grants payable to member agencies.

 Related Parties - RWA invoices the Sacramento Groundwater Authority (SGA) for management services and common office costs.
 SGA was created in 1998 under another Joint Exercise of Powers Agreement.
 Many of the member agencies of RWA are also member agencies of SGA.
 Under an Administrative Services Agreement, SGA and RWA are equally responsible for all costs incurred to operate the joint office.
-Expenses paid on SGA's behalf by RWA were \$526,172 for the year ended June 30, 2022.
-The Statement of Revenues, Expenses, and Changes in Net Position reflect the net expenses of RWA after reimbursement by SGA.
-The Statement of Cash Flows reflects the cash payments from SGA as well as all expenses paid by RWA to employees and suppliers.
+Expenses paid on SGA's behalf by RWA were \$746,470 and \$526,172 for the years ended June 30, 2023 and 2022, respectively.
+The Statements of Revenues, Expenses, and